 The infection is treatable, which means that the fatality is low.

 This is a deadly ailment that affects the kidneys.
-The infected fish can have swollen abdomen as a result of accumulation of internal fluid.
+The infected fish can have swollen belly or abdomen as a result of accumulation of internal fluid.

-Some more symptoms include; outward-sticking scales and sunken eyes.
+Some more symptoms include; outward-sticking white scales and sunken eyes.